Trial Information

 May 2023 – Sep 2023

 On May 22, 2023, the judge in Tom’s case held a hearing to discuss our Motion for Judgement of Acquittal (MJOA), also known as a Rule 29 Motion.
 We argued at this hearing that Tom should be acquitted of his two remaining charges.
-At the end of the hearing, the judge indicated that he had a lot to consider and vacated Tom’s sentencing (originally scheduled for May 24, 2023).
+At the end of the hearing, the judge indicated that he had a lot to consider and delayed Tom’s sentencing (originally scheduled for May 24, 2023).

 On September 19, 2023, the judge ruled on our MJOA and denied it.